usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-2.rst

 - ``random_seed`` = ``0``
 - ``sample_size`` = ``$sample_size`` (a reference to the Entrypoint parameter)

+These parameter bindings will allow us to adjust the value for ``sample_size`` for every job.
+The other parameters will remain constant and equal to the values we hardcoded above.

 .. admonition:: Steps (finalized)
    1. Edit the Task Graph YAML code to overwrite the default values